Skip to content

 What happens if we do not complete our agreements before September 30, 2026?
 Agencies that have not executed their agreements by September 30 risk interruption to their CLEMIS services.
 We are committed to working with every agency to complete this process well before that date.
 If your agency faces specific obstacles, contact us early so we can help.

 We received a letter from Oakland County about their agreement ending.
 Should we be concerned?
-No. That letter is expected and is part of the transition.
+No. That letter is expected at the end of May and is part of the transition.
 It is not a disruption notice.
 The CLEMIS Authority agreement is the continuity of your existing services under the new governance structure.

 Who do we contact if we have questions or need help?
-Call us at [Phone Number] or email membership@clemisauthority.org.
-You can also visit clemisauthority.org and click Get Updates to stay informed as the transition progresses.
+Call us at (947) 813-6903 or email membership@clemisauthority.org.
+You can also click the blue button Get Updates below to stay informed as the transition progresses.

 Questions?
 We Are Here.